-SEC eyes crackdown on cryptocurrencies
+US SEC eyes crackdown on cryptocurrencies

 Before investing, the public should ask itself whether there are there substantial risks of theft or loss, including from hacking, and is an ICO even "legal" from the standpoint that those offering them are licensed to do so.

-The total amount of funds raised via ICOs is approaching $4 billion, twice the volume of venture capital investments in blockchain projects.
+The total amount of funds raised via ICOs is approaching US$4 billion, twice the volume of venture capital investments in blockchain projects.

 A lack of fundamental valuation and the due diligence process by potential investors is leading to extreme volatility in the ICO market, according to recent research from Ernst & Young (EY).